Community-Acquired Pneumonia in Adults

 When should I call my healthcare provider?

 Get treatment right away if you have symptoms of pneumonia.
-If you are being treated for CAP as an outpatient, call your healthcare provider if your symptoms don’t improve in a few days after starting treatment, or they get worse.
+If you are being treated for CAP as an outpatient, call your healthcare provider if your symptoms don’t get better in a few days after starting treatment, or they get worse.

 Key points about community-acquired pneumonia